nerdfiles/reacting/src/interface.norms/WebListing/readme.md

-be familiar with this adage delivered to us by derrida. at any rate, some people are intellectually thick, or can feign so, and prefer [data][irony] to nudge them in the direction of an informed sense of right speaking. of course, this doesn't tell us we ought to build according to *feigning* and *performances* of skulldruggery (because we don't architect according to instances, by the Liskov substitution principle or whatever); so in some sense it must be reasonably said one is not "controlling" another's thought: one cannot control another to be taken "ironically", nor probably "literally", "echoically", nor yet "metonymically," for that matter. words don't do that.
+be familiar with this adage delivered to us by derrida. at any rate, some people are intellectually thick, or can feign so, and prefer [data][irony] to nudge them in the direction of an informed sense of right speaking. of course, this doesn't tell us we ought to build according to *feigning* and *performances* of skulldruggery (because we don't architect according to instances, by the Liskov substitution or Open/Closeed principle or whatever); so in some sense it must be reasonably said one is not "controlling" another's thought: one cannot control another to be taken "ironically", nor probably "literally", "echoically", nor yet "metonymically," for that matter. words don't do that.